-Vertical Position knobs.
-Use the vertical Position knobs to move the channel waveforms up or down on the screen.
+Vertical Position Knobs.
+Use the Vertical Position knobs to move the channel waveforms up or down on the screen.

-Vertical Scale knobs.
-Use the vertical Scale knobs to control how the oscilloscope amplifies or attenuates the source signal of channel waveforms.
-When you turn a vertical Scale knob, the oscilloscope increases or decreases the vertical size of the waveform on the screen.
+Vertical Scale (volts/division) Knobs.
+Use the Vertical Scale knobs to control how the oscilloscope amplifies or attenuates the source signal of channel waveforms.
+When you turn a Vertical Scale knob, the oscilloscope increases or decreases the vertical size of the waveform on the screen.

 Vertical Measurement Overrange (Clipping).
-Waveforms that extend beyond the screen (overrange) and display a ? in the measurement readout indicates an invalid value.
+A display of ? in the measurement readout indicates an invalid value.
+This may be due to waveforms that extend beyond the screen (overrange).
 Adjust the vertical scaling to ensure the readout is valid.